Q: What is a nurse practitioner?

 Q: How do I pay for a clinic visit?

-A: Clinic visit payments can be made through payroll deduction and/or cash and check for active employees.
-Retirees may pay by cash or check.
+A: Clinic visit payments can be made through credit card, eCheck, or payroll deduction for active employees.
+Retirees may pay by credit card or eCheck.

 Q: What if I need an X-ray?